More than 90 percent of all headaches do not have any obvious cause and are not associated with any recognizable, serious condition.

 When to See a Doctor

 Most headache specialists generally agree that a person who has headaches more than once a week for three consecutive months or longer should get medical help.
-Individuals should seek out immediate medical attention if they are experiencing headaches accompanied by any of the following:
+You should get immediate medical attention if you are experiencing headaches accompanied by any of the following: